darrellsuggs/darrell.thoughts/_posts/2025-07-20-t0001-travel-logs-vacation-math.md

 In this context complexity can mean several things.
 Stress or cost or even just moments of “grumpiness”.

 Let’s look at examples of how this works.
-Start with the simplest case where N=1.
-For instance if I travel alone for some reason (occasionally for business) then N=1.
+For instance if I travel alone for some reason (occasionally for business) then N = 1.
 IN this case the formula says

 $$
 \text{N} = 1, \text{(e.g. just me)}